 We have two approved precision therapies, AYVAKIT/AYVAKYT and GAVRETO.
-While we have been commercializing AYVAKIT and GAVRETO in the U.S. and AYVAKYT in Europe, we have limited experience as a commercial company, and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing drugs in the biopharmaceutical industry.
+While we have been commercializing AYVAKIT in the U.S. and in Europe and co-commercializing GAVRETO with Roche in the U.S., we have limited experience as a commercial company, and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing drugs in the biopharmaceutical industry.
 Marketing applications for avapritinib and pralsetinib are currently under review or planned in the U.S. or globally.
 To execute our business plan, in addition to successfully marketing and selling our approved drugs, we will need to successfully:

-- establish and maintain our relationships with healthcare providers who will be treating patients who may receive our drugs and any future drugs; - obtain and maintain adequate pricing and reimbursement for AYVAKIT/AYVAKYT, GAVRETO and any future drugs; - gain regulatory acceptance for the development and commercialization of current or future drug candidates in our pipeline, including for additional indications or in additional geographies for marketed drugs in our portfolio; - maintain our existing collaborations with Roche and CStone Pharmaceuticals, or CStone; - expand our global operations or enter into collaboration, partnerships or distribution arrangements in geographies where we may not have current operations or expertise; and - manage our spending as costs and expenses increase due to clinical trials, marketing approvals, and commercialization.
+- establish and maintain our relationships with healthcare providers who will be treating patients who may receive our drugs and any future drugs; - obtain and maintain adequate pricing and reimbursement for AYVAKIT/AYVAKYT and any future drugs: - gain regulatory acceptance for the development and commercialization of current or future drug candidates in our pipeline, including for additional indications or in additional geographies for marketed drugs in our portfolio; - maintain our existing collaborations with Roche, CStone Pharmaceuticals and Zai Lab; - expand our global operations or enter into collaboration, partnerships or distribution arrangements in geographies where we may not have current operations or expertise; and - manage our spending as costs and expenses increase due to clinical trials, marketing approvals, and commercialization.